MyCryptoDictionary/Sponsor/README.md

 3) All sponsors here with interest in making their support public will be added to our Sponsor/Partners section of the app.
 Also entitled to 3months ads within the app (rotated with others) for 3 months.
 To claim kindly send details to "Open@ mycryptodictionary.com" with sponsorship details.

-How To Contribute As Sponsor?
+How To Contribute As Sponsor? ------ Please don't forget the rule, Minimum of $1,000 and maximum of $1,000 in Cryptocurrency ONLY (nothing less or more and no fiat - if you intend to contribute less or more crypto to this project or have partnership offer, kindly reach out via "Open@ mycryptodictionary").
 -
-If you are convinced to support this project kindly do so to any of the following wallets.
+If you are convinced to support this project kindly do so to any of the following wallets;

-WAVES:
+WAVES / WAVES Tokens: 3PChkQ7JUvqKi7ZSXB3PyCDfaHkJRjemwYi

-BTC:
+BTC: 3LzC3GHSfHXVonHCmG5ZSYFe5anypouPXA
-ETH:

-BCH

-LTC
+ETH / ERC Tokens:

+BCH: qpfhk3n2jdnyjc340jyewpjlhelrchv0x53a7ey8dk

+LTC: LNmwWrwwyquKGBv8t52oqFmU9RwnDq8PiV

+MONERO: 4DCx5E9pauZMF7BPPTnsP9iqVXTBV2qgTcc8pgR52GJfTkAFVLaMH8jXzkxSCjao4JbF5LAs1aUPN4tQNWXKAcY1c8GFvWxai5x2ZpJ5zd

+ZCASH: t1T2QCMG89DTgEQh7uWZ4TxVvJJQ7yxurwc